Hexagram Three—Difficult Beginnings

 Hexagram Three shows the great labor involved in a new beginning.
 A structure must be set up and the process set in motion.

 The first line, yang, shows a person unable to make progress.
 If this person remains steady, they can learn valuable lessons from people around them, even people not ordinarily considered worthy teachers.

 The second line, yin, shows a woman on a chariot poised for escape from an attacker, but the assailant actually seeks her hand in marriage.
 It may take a long time to work out the misunderstanding, but once resolved, they become engaged.

 In the third line, yin, a hunter pursues a deer without a guide, and almost gets lost in the forest.
 An intelligent person, wishing to avoid more grief, gives up the chase.

-The sixth line, yin, shows that this noble person, who has been diligent and steadfast, is forced to retreat by horse, crying tears of blood.
-Although s/he has acted well, the situation is difficult and needs further correct action to reach a resolution.
+The sixth line, yin, shows that this noble person, who is diligent and steadfast, is forced to retreat by horse, crying tears of blood.
+Although he has acted well, the situation is difficult and needs further correct action to reach a resolution.